vigneshwarlal/vigneshwarlal/README.md

 * 🎓 **Academic Background**: B.Tech student in Computer Science/Engineering at **Thiagarajar College of Engineering, Madurai** (CGPA: 8.18/10).
 * 🔬 **Research Experience**: Completed a Summer Research Internship at **National Institute of Technology, Trichy**, specializing in *Ocular Disease Classification Using Deep Learning*.
-* 🛡️ **Cybersecurity Focused**: Active in software penetration testing and advanced web vulnerability research.
+* 🛡️ **Cybersecurity Focused**: Active in software penetration testing and advanced web vulnerability research using tools like Burp Suite.
 * ⚡ **Driven by Impact**: Natural team lead and UI/UX specialist focused on crafting user-centric, secure digital ecosystems.

 ---